-- · failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - unforeseen safety issues or any determination that a clinical trial presents unacceptable health risks; - · lack of adequate funding to continue the clinical trial due to unforeseen costs or other business decisions; and - upon a breach or pursuant to the terms of any agreement with, or for any other reason by, current or future collaborators that have responsibility for the clinical development of any of our product candidates.
+- failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - unforeseen safety issues or any determination that a clinical trial presents unacceptable health risks; - · lack of adequate funding to continue the clinical trial due to unforeseen costs or other business decisions; and - upon a breach or pursuant to the terms of any agreement with, or for any other reason by, current or future collaborators that have responsibility for the clinical development of any of our product candidates.

 Clinical trials of our product candidates are subject to partial or full clinical holds from time to time.
-For example, the Investigational New Drug (IND) submission for MGD024 announced in November 2021 has not yet been accepted by the FDA while we address their comments on the submission.
-The trial start is on hold, pending alignment with the FDA.
-We believe we are able to address the FDA's comments and the MGD024 IND submission will be accepted for filing.
 A clinical hold received in the midst of conducting a trial may delay the progress of a clinical trial, or may require us to modify or discontinue such trial.
 Any failure or significant delay in completing clinical trials for our product candidates would adversely affect our ability to obtain regulatory approval and our commercial prospects and ability to generate product revenue will be diminished.